ropensci/GSODR/data-raw/fetch_CRU_data.md

 CRU CL2.0 Data
 ================

-CRU CL2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10 arc-second resolution.
+CRU CL2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10 minute resolution.
 For more information see the description of the data provided by the University of East Anglia Climate Research Unit (CRU), <http://www.cru.uea.ac.uk/cru/data/hrg/tmc/readme.txt>.

 Download, extract and merge CRU data with provided GSOD climate data
 ====================================================================